Note: This article on recession preparation has been updated in light of the COVID-19 virus pandemic.

 Most of us have lived through one or more recessions.
 How they affect you really depends on the severity of the recession, and your circumstances at the time.

-- Someone who keeps their job, enjoys seeing their mortgage costs fall, and watches their investments rise with a weak pound might not even notice.
+- Someone who keeps their job and sees their mortgage costs fall might not even notice.

-- Somebody who has overstretched themselves financially, can’t find work, and has nothing to fall back on could be scarred for life.
+- Somebody who has overstretched themselves financially, loses work, and has nothing to fall back on could be scarred for life.

 We have a safety net in the UK.
 Our taxes fund a decent welfare system and a free-to-use health service, so we see fewer of those middle-class to middle-of-the-highway stories you read about in the US.